top of page

 Through this initiative, students gain a practical understanding of waste and waste management while having fun.
 By combining storytelling, creativity, and real-world action, Captain Fanplastic inspires young minds to take an active role in protecting their environment.

-School Visits to AMC
+School Visits to Atoll Marine Centre

 During these visits, we provide an engaging and educational experience: